Guidelines for Master Thesis

 2.7.
 The reviewer of a Master’s thesis is appointed by the defence board.
 The reviewer must have at least a Master degree and must be competent in the given field of research.

 2.8.
-The student shall present the Master’s thesis — formatted according to the requirements — in both PDF format as well as a hard copy (one hardbound copy) to the departmental Secretary Ulvi Urm (ulvi.urm [ät] ut.ee), as well as to the reviewer (either as a PDF file or a hard copy or both, according to the reviewer’s preference), one week before the date of the defence at the latest.
+The student shall submit the Master’s thesis — formatted according to the requirements — as a PDF file through the online environment for theses submission, as a hard copy (one hardbound copy) to the departmental secretary and to the reviewer (either as a PDF file or a hard copy or both, according to the reviewer’s preference) one week before the date of the defence at the latest.

 2.11.
 Three days prior to the thesis defence — or at the beginning of the thesis defence at the latest — the reviewer submits a written review to both the board as well as the author of the thesis.
 The review must elucidate the strengths and weaknesses of the Master’s thesis, characterise the Master’s thesis in terms of both form and content, and serve as the basis for a subsequent discussion with the thesis writer.

 2.13.
-The main stages of the thesis defence are: (a) a presentation on the part of the thesis author briefly introducing the main positions of their Master’s thesis (up to 15 minutes); (b) the reviewer’s assessment of the thesis, highlighting its strengths and weaknesses; (c) the reviewer’s questions to the author, followed by an academic debate between the author and the reviewer; (d) questions and comments on the part of the board members and other people present at the thesis defence; (e) the final statements of the author of the thesis; (f) a closed discussion of the board and decision made regarding the final grade.
+The main stages of the thesis defence are: (1) a presentation on the part of the thesis author briefly introducing the main positions of their Master’s thesis (up to 15 minutes); (2) the reviewer’s assessment of the thesis, highlighting its strengths and weaknesses; (3) the reviewer’s questions to the author, followed by an academic debate between the author and the reviewer; (4) questions and comments on the part of the board members and other people present at the thesis defence; (5) the final statements of the author of the thesis; (6) a closed discussion of the board and decision made regarding the final grade.
 If necessary, the thesis supervisor will be given the right to speak or comment.